AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-stream-content/activate-and-deactivate-stream-content.md

    >[!TIP]
    >
-   >You can also activate all content in a stream by clicking the gear icon at the top level, then clicking&nbsp;**Activate all content.**
+   >You can also activate all content in a stream by clicking the gear icon at the top level, then clicking **Activate all content.**

    Nice work!
 Now you know how to activate content in your streams.